Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition: Introduction

-In this work, we address these two issues.
-First, we show that by aligning training images, we can generate pore identity annotations for them, allowing the learning of robust local descriptors with a convolutional neural network (CNN).
-Despite being a simple idea, since the alignment of fingerprint images is common~\cite{polyu-align,jain-pores-and-ridges}, we did not find a previous work that proposed to align fingerprint images to generate training data.
-Second, we show that with the proposed learned local descriptors, a simple matching criterion improves the state-of-the-art performance in the standard high-resolution public fingerprint recognition benchmark.
+In this work, we approach this problem using the former approach.
+First, we show that by aligning training images, we can automatically generate the required keypoint annotations for them.
+This allows learning local descriptors for pores with a convolutional neural network (CNN) in a fully supervised manner.
+While it is common to find previous works that align fingerprint images, they do so as a step in the matching stage to discard spurious correspondences~\cite{direct-pore, td-sparse}.
+Our work, on the other hand, uses fingerprint alignment to generate training data.
+As we do this offline, and not as part of the matching method, it does not affect the computational cost to perform recognition.
+Second, we show that using the proposed descriptors with a simple matching algorithm improves the state-of-the-art performance in the standard high-resolution fingerprint recognition benchmark: the Hong Kong Polytechnic University High-Resolution-Fingerprint (PolyU-HRF) dataset~\cite{direct-pore}.

-Fingerprint recognition is done by describing image patches around each pore, finding pore correspondences between images, and determining if this number is above a threshold.
+Our method for fingerprint recognition consists of describing each pore with the learned descriptors, finding pore correspondences across images, and determining if the number of these correspondences is above a fixed threshold.

-The contributions of this work are: \begin{itemize} \item we describe how to train a small CNN, in Section~\ref{sec:det-train}, and how to use it to detect pores, in Section~\ref{sec:det-infer};

-\item we validate, through empirical evaluation in a widely used benchmark, its pore detections with a explicitly stated methodology, showing that it achieves state-of-the-art performance under our explicitly defined validation protocol (Section~\ref{sec:det-exps});

-\item we show that aligning images in a training set, a procedure detailed in Section~\ref{sec:alignment}, provides the required annotations to train a CNN that learns local keypoint descriptors (Section~\ref{sec:desc-train});
+The contributions of this work are: \begin{itemize} \item we detail how aligning fingerprint images in a training set provides the required annotations to train a CNN that learns local keypoint descriptors (Section~\ref{sec:pore-description});

+\item we describe our fingerprint recognition algorithm, which combines a simple matching criterion with the learned descriptors (Section~\ref{sec:rec});

-\item we empirically demonstrate that the proposed descriptors, matched using a simple algorithm (Section~\ref{sec:rec}), yield state-of-the-art fingerprint recognition performance in an established benchmark (Section~\ref{sec:rec-exps}).
-To show that our results are due to our improved descriptors, we do the same experiments with the descriptors used in previous works and compare the obtained results, substantiating our claim that the need for sophisticated matching algorithms arises from the use of hand-crafted descriptors. \end{itemize}
+\item we show that the proposed method yields state-of-the-art performance in the standard benchmark for the task (Section~\ref{sec:exps}).
+To verify our claim that the need for sophisticated matching is due to the use of hand-crafted descriptors, we conduct an ablation study with the most successful pore descriptors used in previous works. \end{itemize}